 - When the eggplant looks brown and roasted, brush on the glaze and put it back in the broiler for 2 minutes.

-If you have extra glaze – save it!
-We tested it on grilled meats and it tasted fantastic!
-Give it a try! 🙂
+- If you have extra glaze – save it and try using it on grilled meats or mix it into some stir-fried noodles!

 - Serving Size: 1 Serving

 - Fat: 7 g